kojiwong/CompHeatmaps/README.md

 To improve on this for the future, one goal of the package can be to perform taxonomic classification on the sequence table and some how incorporate this into heatmap creation rather than sequence variants.

+Another improvement could be on the heatmap generation itself, by adding placeholder names for the sequence variants rather than the DNA sequence.